aron-radvanyi/SkyWars_GAME/README.md

 * **Algorithms:**

-There is a simple algorithm written which dteremines which enemy ship is placed and also determines where the ships are moved during each turn.
+There is a simple algorithm written which determines which enemy ship is placed and also determines where the ships are moved during each turn.

 ### Grafical User Interface (GUI)
 Here is a screenshot of the GUI: